hrldcpr/poole/_posts/2016-07-12-non-empty-recursion-in-elm.md

     Cons first rest -> Just first
 ```

-To define a non-empty list type, which we'll call `Cons`, we can just take the definition of `List` from above and remove the `Nil` case:
+To define a non-empty list type, which we'll call `Cons`, we can just take the definition of `List` from above and remove `Nil`:

 ```elm
 type Cons a = Cons a (List a)